 Making Your Youth Count

 For example, swimming is not high load and therefore will not contribute well to bone mass.
 Weight lifting, on the other hand, is high load.
-Running is not unevenly distributed, so try sports with frequent direction change, instead.
+Same thing for any form of sports that involve running or jumping.

-Calcium is very important to bone health.
-It makes up the dominate part of hydroxyapatite, which is the structure that constitutes our bones and teeth.
-What most Mums and Dads fail to teach though, is the variety of other foods in which we find calcium.
+Calcium makes up the dominate part of hydroxyapatite, which is the structure that constitutes our bones and teeth.

 If reaching calcium needs through food is unrealistic, then supplementation is also an option.